Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 The following notion of weak excision is an attempt for a concept which comprises both open and closed excision.
-Let $X$ be a topological bornological space and $\cY:=(Y_{i})_{i\in I}$ be a filtered family of subsets. \begin{ddd} The family $\cY$ is called a big family if for every $i\in I$ there exists $i^{\prime}\in I$ such that $Y_{i^{\prime}}$ contains an open neighbourhood of $Y_{i}$. \end{ddd} \begin{ex} The bornology of a topological bornological spaces is a big family.
-The condition is satisfied by compatibility, see Definition \ref{fewilfjweiofoi4325345345}. \hB \end{ex} If $\cY$ is a big family on $X$ and $E:\TopBorn\to \Sp$ is a functor, then we write We say that a pair $(\cY,\cZ)$ of two big families $\cZ$ and $\cY$ is a decomposition of $X$ if there exist members $Z$ and $Y$ of $\cZ$ and $\cY$, respectively, such that $X=Z\cup Y$.
+Let $X$ be a topological space, and let $\cY:=(Y_{i})_{i\in I}$ be a filtered family of subsets. \begin{ddd} $\cY$ is called a big family if for every $i$ in $I$ there exists $i^{\prime}$ in $I$ such that $Y_{i^{\prime}}$ contains an open neighbourhood of $\bar Y_{i}$. \end{ddd} \begin{ex} The bornology of a topological bornological space is a big family.
+The condition introduced in Definition \ref{rojepgokerggerg} is satisfied by compatibility between the topology and the bornology, see Definition \ref{fewilfjweiofoi4325345345}. \hB \end{ex}